Shep221/wayne_birthday/replit.md

 ## Overview

-This is a modern full-stack web application built for an August birthday party event.
-The application features a spooky-themed landing page with a countdown timer for the upcoming birthday celebration.
+This is a modern full-stack web application built for "The August BDAY-Verse" party event.
+The application features a spooky-themed landing page with dual countdown functionality: a main countdown to the party date (August 2nd, 7pm) and individual birthday countdowns for three August Leo birthday celebrants.
 It's designed as a single-page application with a React frontend and an Express backend, featuring a clean architecture that separates client, server, and shared components.

 ## User Preferences